reactplay/react-play/src/plays/self-clicking-button/Readme.md

 # Self Clicking Button

-It is be a simple play where a button is programmatically clicked every 2 minutes.
+It is be a simple play where a button is programmatically clicked every 2 seconds.

 ## Play Demographic